qza/Resume/resume.md

  * <http://github.com/qza>
  * +381 (1) 65 331-49-42

-## About me

- * Software enthusiast interested in distributed processing and massive data
- * Trying to find smarter ways for doing things

 ## Profile summary

  * Java developer for 5 years
  * Web developer for 3 years
  * Ruby Developer for 1+ years
- * Linux web server administration for 1+ years

 ## Experience

 ### Software developer

 #### [Seavus][sea], Oct 2012 – Present

- * Integration platform for mobile operators
+ * Worked on integration platform for mobile operators.
+Refactored services from AXIS to CXF, and from Castor to JaxB.
+   Developed application for processing bounced email messages, that gathers available information using configurable regex like rules.
+Application uses queue to retry to send email and interacts with customer system to initiate required business steps and notify telecom user.

- * Web application for vehicle insurance
+ * Worked on Web application for vehicle insurance.
+Application maintainance and development of new features.

-### Software consultant
+### Software developer (Freelance)

 #### Opificio, Mar 2010 – Sep 2011

- * Laboratory Quality Controll Software (Ruby, Javascript, Java), [screenshots][scr]
+ * Completely developed application for [Laboratory Quality Controll Software][scr] (Ruby, Javascript, Java),

 ### Software developer

 #### [A Group][agr], Belgrade, Nov 08. – Sep 2012.

- * Interaction with Web-services of National Bank
- * Automatic general ledger posting of received i-bank statements
+ * Mainly worked on Automatic general ledger posting of received i-bank statements using predefined rules, that reduced required time for 90% compared to manual statement processing.
+ * Worked on interaction with National Bank Web-services to access company register data and daily payment reports.
+ * Done development of core and application features for company-internal ERP

 ### Software Developer

 #### [Breza Software Engeneering][bse], Sep 07. – Oct 08.

  * Java Application for [Gas Network Management(sr)][gas]
- * JDeveloper plugins for Oracle ADF code generation following internal company standards.
+ * DJDeveloper plugins for Oracle ADF code generation following internal company standards.

 ### Research assistant